MustafaKhan670093/Public-Notes/Self Driving Car Concepts.md

 ### Introduction

-This file includes different self driving car concepts that I am in the process of learning and my notes on them.
+This file includes different self driving car concepts that I am in the process of learning and my notes on those topics.

 ### CPU vs GPU.   (and FPGAs ?)